callumflack/callum-flack-design/content/pages/_posts/designers-should-code.md

 ## Designing with code is the most immediate connection

 A cook sips the broth.
-A pilot turning feels G-forces pulling below.
+A pilot feels G-forces.
 A painter paints, and sees mistakes become new ideas.
 As [Bret Victor says](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/):

 > Creators need an immediate connection to what they’re creating.